How Cultured Chicken is Made

 Satellite cells (myoblasts) Muscle stem cells that differentiate into muscle fibers Natural muscle tissue, good texture Limited doublings (~50-80 before senescence) Ding et al. 2018

-Immortalized lines Cells modified to divide indefinitely Consistent, scalable, no senescence Regulatory complexity, GMO perception Stout et al. 2022
+Immortalized lines Cells modified to divide indefinitely Consistent, scalable, no senescence Regulatory complexity, GMO perception Pasitka et al. 2022

-iPSCs Induced pluripotent stem cells Can become any cell type Complex differentiation protocols Guan et al. 2022
+iPSCs Induced pluripotent stem cells Can become any cell type Complex differentiation protocols Choi et al. 2022

 Cost Impact